einSelbst/serverless-example/README.md

 ### Buckets

 The buckets must exist.
 They need to be set in the `config.json` file.
-When the project is deployed, the S3 trigger needs to be manually set in the AWS Lambda console: `Configuration -> Add triggers -> S3 -> Choose correct source bucket -> Add -> Save`
+When the project is deployed, the S3 trigger needs to be manually set in the AWS Lambda console: `Configuration -> Add triggers -> S3 -> Choose correct source bucket -> Add -> Save`.
+While there is a [plugin](https://github.com/matt-filion/serverless-external-s3-event) for this it doesn't seem to be very mature, so it's not included yet.

 ## Testing